-I imagine the new Christian or perhaps just someone who is looking in at the theological controversies that happens to be Armenian wonder why there is just a disdain towards them, perhaps they could conclude some type of bigotry or racism from the detractor.
-As I’m writing this I came up with an example that I probably shouldn’t write down but I’m already typing so why not.
+I imagine the new Christian or perhaps just someone who is looking in at the theological controversies that happens to be Armenian, wonders to themselves why there is such a disdain towards them, perhaps they could conclude some type of bigotry or racism from the detractor.
+As I’m writing this I came up with an example that I probably shouldn’t write down but I’m already typing so why not?
 John Wesley is an Arminian, Kim Kardashian is an Armenian.

 Though I’m treating this issue with a bit of levity, it is important.
 This is more than just what outsiders might see, but is fundamental to our dialogue with the other side and sects of Christianity.
 If we can’t even spell their categorical positioning within Christianity’s wide spectrum, how on earth do you think you will come off when trying to tell them that they’re wrong about five major points in biblical teaching?
 (At least five.)

-To sum it up, if you don’t know how to spell something, you probably shouldn’t be debating about it.
+To sum it up, if you don’t know how to spell the topic, you probably shouldn’t be debating about it.